 If you feed your pet a food that contains a good combination of these critical nutrients you can manage your dog’s skin condition more easily.

 Whether you’re a dog or a human, great nutrition is essential to your health and well-being.
 Balanced nutrition allows your pet to enjoy a healthy, active lifestyle.
 Excellent nutrition is even more important when your dog has a skin problem.

-For accurate diagnosis and treatment options, always consult your veterinarian and ask them to recommend the best products for your dog’s skin condition.
+For accurate diagnosis and treatment options, always consult your veterinarian and ask them to recommend the best products for your dog’s skin problem.